Geometric Bounds for Persistence: Background

 A bit more generally, if $\omega_r \in \Hom_k(\N_{r}(\X\subset \Y))$ is a predecessor of $\omega$ (that is, it is mapped to $\omega$ by the map in homology induced by the inclusion), then

-Letting $r \to b_\omega$, we get a formula for the lifespan of $\omega$ in terms of the filling radii of the predecessors of $\omega$:
+Letting $r \to b_\omega$, we obtain a formula for the lifespan of $\omega$ in terms of the filling radii of the predecessors of $\omega$:

+Note that both sides of this formula depend on homology coefficients lying in the same field, which can be arbitrary.

-As clarified in \Cref{rem:closed-open-cech}, this lifespan cannot be written in term of the filling radius of homology of $\overline{\N}_{b_\omega}(\X \subset \Y)$.
-We cannot expect (a predecessor of) $\omega$ to be present in the homology of $\overline{\N}_{b_\omega}(\X\subset \Y)$, unless we work with \v{C}ech homology, and redefine the filling radius correspondingly.
+\begin{rmk} As clarified in \Cref{rem:closed-open-cech}, this lifespan cannot be written in term of the filling radius of a homology class of $\overline{\N}_{b_\omega}(\X \subset \Y)$.
+We cannot expect (a predecessor of) $\omega$ to be present in the homology of $\overline{\N}_{b_\omega}(\X\subset \Y)$, unless we work with \v{C}ech homology, and redefine the filling radius correspondingly. \end{rmk}

 Formula~\eqref{eq:lifespan-filling-radius} was given for the neighborhood filtration.
 In view of the functorial nerve theorem (\Cref{thm:cech-neigh}, \Cref{thm:vr-neigh}), the formula specializes to two important cases: \begin{itemize} \item For any $\omega\in\mathrm{Spec}_k(\C_\bullet(\X\subset \Y))$,